-Almost any two parakeets will bond together if they have no alternative, so what may appear to be a breeding pair may just be two females or two males.
+Almost any two parakeets will bond if they have no alternative, so what may appear to be a breeding pair may just be two females or two males.
 Luckily, these birds are sexually dimorphic, which means you can determine the sex of each bird by its appearance.

-Males: Males typically have a blue cere, which is the fleshy area just above the beak where the nostrils are.
+- Males: Males typically have a blue cere, which is the fleshy area just above the beak where the nostrils are.
 The nostril holes are completely blue.
-In some of the fancier varieties like lutinos, albinos, and some pastel-colored birds, the cere may be pinkish-lavender rather than blue, and the nostrils will be completely lavender as well.
+In some fancier varieties like lutinos, albinos, and some pastel-colored birds, the cere may be pinkish-lavender rather than blue, and the nostrils will be completely lavender as well.

 - Females: Young females may have a lighter blue on their ceres, but there's a light ring directly around each nostril hole that you won't see on a male.
 As they mature, the cere turns tannish brown and becomes rough in texture.
 Albino and lutino hens may also start out with lavender-colored ceres, but they will also turn brown and rough at maturity.

 Bonding must take place before a true pair will breed.
 Sometimes the birds will pair up on their own out of a larger flock, but if you want to breed selectively to produce specific colors and patterns, you can select the male and female you want to pair.
-Ideally, you'll pair up juvenile birds and let them grow up together, but it's still possible to pair adult birds.
+Ideally, you'll pair juvenile birds and let them grow up together, but it's still possible to pair adult birds.

 Set up your intended pair together in a roomy cage and give them time to get used to living together.
 Once they bond, you'll see them sit next to each other on the same perch and follow each other around.
 Eventually, the male will begin feeding the female.
 When you see that, they are truly bonded.

-3. Waiting for the Pair to Reach Maturity and Breeding Condition
+3. Wait for the Parakeet Pair to Reach Maturity and Breeding Condition

 Parakeets are usually mature enough to breed about one year of age.
-When the hen develops a brown, crusty-looking cere, that's the best time to set up the nest box.
+When the hen develops a brown, crusty-looking cere, that's the best time to set up the nesting boxes for your parakeets.

 Colony Parakeet Breeding Versus Breeding Single Pairs